-- There are no existing utilities in the vicinity of the remote site, and providing these utilities at the level an aircraft carrier requires would be cost prohibitive. - The area is subject to wind and wave events that would require significant costs to meet structural design requirements. - The single lane access road would require structural improvements to support two lanes for truck and bus traffic. - The site is a great distance from the base (approximately 6 miles [9,656 m] from the berthing areas on the southside of Outer Apra Harbor), which is problematic for personnel quality of life activities and supply replenishment.
+- Extensive fill would be required to provide the amount of shoreside land area for activities and accommodate the movement of more than 5,600 personnel on and off the ship. - Cost, Technology, and Logistics. - There are no existing utilities in the vicinity of the remote site, and providing these utilities at the level an aircraft carrier requires would be cost prohibitive. - The area is subject to wind and wave events that would require significant costs to meet structural design requirements. - The single lane access road would require structural improvements to support two lanes for truck and bus traffic. - The site is a great distance from the base, which is problematic for personnel quality of life activities and supply replenishment.
 Personnel would have to rely on bus service to access base amenities.
 The Navy Supply Wharf is X-Ray, which is at the southernmost point of Inner Apra Harbor.